 I learned a valuable lesson about learning a new language when we hosted a student from France one summer.
 Stephanie stayed with us for one month.
 She had studied English in school for several years, but had never practiced conversation with a native speaker.
 When she arrived, she didn’t understand much at all.
 By the time she left she was fluent because she had a chance to practice English conversation.
 When she came back the next summer, she was rusty at first but was fluent in only a few days.
 Recently we contacted her after losing track of her for several years.
 Guess what?
 Her email to me was very fluent—even though she apologized because she hadn’t spoken English since she was here!

 I am making a concerted effort to learn Spanish.
 I had the typical high school experience with a foreign language and remembered a little.
-My latest efforts include reading a Spanish/English parallel Bible with New Testament and Psalms, listening to the NVI Nuevo Testamento Audio Unabridged CD as I read along in the Spanish New Testament, watching movies in Spanish with English subtitles, studying Barron’s Spanish for Reading.
+My latest efforts include reading a Spanish/English parallel Bible with New Testament and Psalms, listening to the NVI Nuevo Testamento Audio Unabridged CD as I read along in the Spanish New Testament, watching movies in Spanish with English subtitles, and studying.

 It is very easy to find this sort of material in Spanish because there are so many Spanish speakers in the US.
 My sister and daughter study German.
 I did find a German/English parallel Bible, but it was a lot pricier.
 There is a free online German audio Bible (Google it), but the cost for purchasing a CD set, when I could find it, was very expensive.
 There are some foreign language movies in German, but the most common language alternatives for movies made in the US are Spanish and French, probably due to our northern and southern neighbors in Canada and Mexico.